 Back to sidra natural it is then.
 Because of its crisp freshness and astringency, it can clean and cool the palate when combined with spicy, rich dishes so typical of northern Spain.
-There aren?t many things which can clean your palate after a dish of the heavy fabada bean stew so typical of the Picos de Europa but sidra natural is one of them.
+There aren't many things which can clean your palate after a dish of the heavy fabada bean stew so typical of the Picos de Europa but sidra natural is one of them.
 And the blow your socks off blue cheese of the mountains, cabrales, actually goes perfectly with cider.
-Then you can cook with it ? chorizo a la sidra being just one particularly delicious example.
+Or you can also cook chorizo a la sidra with sidra - another particularly delicious example.

 However, to fully understand how important cider is in Asturias, you need to go to the village of Nava for its annual Cider Festival.
 Held in mid-July this 46-year-old event draws thousands of people to talks, pouring competitions, music and industrial quantities of cider.
 Bring your wellies.